declarativesystems/r_profile/REFERENCE.md

 ### r_profile::ruby

-R_profile::Ruby

-Install a system-level ruby for customer applications to use.
-While its possible to use Puppet's vendored ruby for everything, its safter to for customer to install their own ruby for internal apps to use since otherwise messing with the gems could break puppet in such a way that it is unable to run, leaving the system unmanaged
+While its possible to use Puppet's vendored ruby for everything, its safter for customers to install their own ruby for internal apps to use since otherwise messing with the gems could break puppet in such a way that it is unable to run, leaving the system unmanaged

 #### Parameters